Aricg/openai-gpt-api/README.md

-# OpenAI Chat Commit Helper
+# OpenAI Chat Completion Script

-## Overview

-This Python script utilizes OpenAI's GPT-3 (or GPT-4) language model to generate git commit messages based on provided user instructions and optionally, the standard output and git status information.

-It's a command line tool that interacts with the user, gathering information to feed into the AI model and then displaying the generated output.
-The user can then approve this output or request another try.
-If the initial output isn't satisfactory, the script can resend the request using the GPT-4 model.
+This script interacts with the OpenAI API to generate text completions based on given prompts.
+It supports reading input from a file or the output of a command, and allows users to select a prompt to use as a basis for the generated completion.
+Users can also edit the message before sending it to the API and can resend the request with a different model if desired.

 ## Requirements